 We are all aware that there are several rules to follow while driving.
 To impose order, states have set corresponding laws for traffic violations.
 There’s the saying “To err is human.”
 No matter how we want to follow these rules all the time, it is unavoidable to make some mistakes.
-There are consequences that you may face if you make a violation.
+There are consequences that you may face if you commit a violation.
+In this article, we will also discuss traffic ticket increase.

 Factors that can affect insurance rates